|Back to mnoGoSearch site||

 Indexer doesn't find the links on the page.
 This is probably a bug in the HTML parser in this case.

 Indexer does find the links, but rejects them.
 This means that indexer.conf configuration doesn't allow these links (or again, probably a bug in indexer.conf related code).

 For instance a page http://localhost/links.html contains such ignored links.

 To discover the reason, start indexer with these command line arguments:

 indexer -am -u http://localhost/links.html

-information why indexer rejects or accepts every link found
+information why indexer rejects the link found or accepts it

-When reporting this sort of bugs, please include indexer -am -u http://localhost/links.html output, as well as the Server/Realm and the Allow/Disallow commands from your indexer.conf.
+When reporting such bugs, please always include indexer -am -u http://localhost/links.html output, as well as Server/Realm Allow/Disallow commands from your indexer.conf